harterrt/harterrt/content/mozilla/why_experiment.md

 If we do see something like this, then it's pretty clear what effect our launch had.
 In reality, this is a very optimistic case.
-Seeing such a clear effect is the equivalent of being struck by lightening.
+Seeing such a clear effect is the equivalent of being struck by lightning.
 It's a big effect and *you know* when it happens.

 More often, our metric is much more volatile than this